CommandAPI/docs/docs/en/create-commands/arguments/types/chat/adventure-chat-arguments.md

 /pbroadcast <message>
 ```

-To broadcast an Adventure `Component` to all players on the server, we have to use Paper's `broadcast(Component, String)` method.
-This method requires a permission node which all players must have to receive the broadcasted message.
-By default, Bukkit-based servers (Spigot and Paper) use the `bukkit.broadcast.user` permission, which is described [here](https://bukkit.fandom.com/wiki/CraftBukkit_Commands#Additional_Permissions):
+To broadcast an Adventure `Component` to all players on the server, we have to use Paper's `sendMessage(SignedMessage, Bound)` method.

 :::tabs
 ===Java